-The Offering

-Common stock offered by us 1,150,000 shares

-Common stock to be outstanding after this

-offering

-34,982,732 shares

-Use of proceeds We estimate that we will receive net proceeds from this offering of approximately \$13.2 million after deducting underwriting discounts and commissions and estimated offering expenses.
+The Offering Common stock offered by us 1,500,000 shares Common stock to be outstanding after this offering 36,579,814 shares Use of proceeds We estimate that we will receive net proceeds from this offering of approximately \$23.1 million after deducting underwriting discounts and commissions and estimated offering expenses, or approximately \$26.6 million if the underwriter exercises the over-allotment option in full.
 We intend to use the net proceeds from this offering to repay a portion of our outstanding indebtedness under our revolving credit facility with Bank of America, N.A.
 See "Use of Proceeds" included elsewhere in this prospectus supplement.

-NASDAQ Global Select Market symbol GPOR

-Dividend policyWe currently anticipate that we will retain all future earnings, if any, to finance the growth and development of our business.
+NASDAQ Global Select Market symbol GPOR Dividend policy We currently anticipate that we will retain all future earnings, if any, to finance the growth and development of our business.
 We do not intend to pay cash dividends in the foreseeable future.
 In addition, our existing credit facilities limit our ability to pay dividends and make other distributions.

-Risk factorsWe are subject to a number of risks that you should carefully consider before deciding to invest in our common stock.
+Risk factors We are subject to a number of risks that you should carefully consider before deciding to invest in our common stock.
 These risks are discussed more fully in "Risk Factors" in the accompanying prospectus supplement.

-The number of shares of common stock outstanding after the offering is based on 33,832,732 shares of common stock outstanding as of January 30, 2007, including shares of restricted stock awarded under our 2005 Stock Incentive Plan.
+The number of shares of common stock outstanding after the offering is based on 35,079,814 shares of common stock outstanding as of May 16, 2007, excluding shares of restricted stock awarded under our 2005 Stock Incentive Plan.
 The number of shares outstanding does not include shares issuable upon the exercise of outstanding stock options held by our employees, executive officers and directors.